Supriyo-Mandal/SDESheetChallenge/Day 5/Majority Element-I/README.md

 ### Key Observation

-A negative running sum will only hurt future subarrays.
-If the current sum becomes negative, it's better to start fresh from the next element.
+If one element appears more than half the time, every other element combined cannot completely cancel it out.

-This simple observation leads to Kadane's Algorithm, which finds the answer in a single pass.
+This observation leads to the Boyer-Moore Voting Algorithm, which keeps track of a candidate and eliminates competing elements.

 ### Complexity